hpcaitech/ColossalAI/docs/amp.md

 We leveraged the Megatron-LM implementation to achieve mixed precision training while maintaining compatibility with complex tensor and pipeline parallelism.
 This AMP mode will cast all operations into fp16.

-The following conde block show a config file for this mode.
+The following code block shows a config file for this mode.

 ```python
 from colossalai.amp import AMP_TYPE